 While the frames are drying, start to plot out your photo wall using paper in the shapes of the frames.
 The frames should create an overall shape such as a square, oval or rectangle.
 You can also try something more abstract.
 Once the frames are dry, add your photos and hang them up.
 Establish the outline of your shape and then fill in with the remaining frames.
 Swap until you have a pleasing balance.

-Turning an old window into a picture display
+7. Turn an old window into a picture display

-Visit a local flea market or a salvage store and pick up an old glass window, the kind with multiple panes separated by wood muntins often look the best.
+Find an old glass window, the kind with multiple panes separated by wood muntins often look the best.
 Bring it home, dust it off and find the pictures you want to display inside each pane.

 If you want to repaint it, coat it with some primer, sand it and then paint.
 You’ll also want some painter’s tape to keep the paint off the glass.